alexcowan/software-development-class/README.md

 	<li><strong>Do/Individual: Design for Assignment 'Interactive Pages'</strong>
 <br>WHAT?
 Design your approach to the assignment 'Interactive Pages'.
 This should include <a href="http://www.alexandercowan.com/best-agile-user-story/" target="blank">user stories</a> and prototypes in Balsamiq.
 <br><br>WHERE?
 Place this in Section 3 of your Group Venture Design doc using an H3.
 Name it '[your initials] Interactive Page Concept'.
 If this is an update to your existing section, you can just rename it.
 Add a bookmark in the Google Doc and submit that link.</li>
+	<li><strong>Do/Group: Determine your focus for the Final Project</strong>
+<br>WHAT?
+This should include a set of user stories and implementation notes.
+<br><br>WHERE?
+Have a general description ready which we'll discuss informally in class.</li>
 </ol>

 <h2>Session 7: Creating Interactive Pages<h2>
 <h3>Objective</h3>
-Add interactivity to one of more pages.
+Continue work on JS and individual projects.
 <h3>In-Class Materials</h3>
-(COMING SOON)
 <br> We'll spend part of class time working with help available (lab).
 <h3>Post-Class Assignments</h3>
 <ol>
 	<li><strong>Do/Individual: Finish Assignment 'Interactive Pages'</strong>
 <br>WHAT?
 Create your interactive page.
 While this is an individual assignment, you will likely need to coordinate as a group.
-Be sure to add the following set of comments demonstrating your understanding of JQuery and JS concepts: <br>COMING SOON. <br> Be prepared to explain how it delivers (will deliver) on your user stories and prototypes.
+Be sure to add the following set of comments demonstrating your understanding of JQuery and JS concepts. <br> Be prepared to explain how it delivers (will deliver) on your user stories and prototypes.
 <br><br>WHERE?
 Submit the URL of the page.</li>
+<li><strong>Do/Individual: Work Codecademy Course on JS</strong>
+<br>Complete the following from the <a href="https://www.codecademy.com/learn/learn-javascript" target="blank">CodeAcademy Course 'Javascript'</a>:
+<br>Functions and Scope
 </ol>

 <h2>Session 8: Creating Interactive Pages II<h2>
 <h3>Objective</h3>
-Create a working fluency with source control on Github.
+Continue work on JS and individual projects.
 <h3>In-Class Materials</h3>
 (see below)
 <br> We'll spend part of class time working with help available (lab).
 <h3>Post-Class Assignments</h3>
 <ol>

-	<li><strong>Do/Individual: Complete Github Assignment</strong>
+	<li><strong>Do/Group: Finalize Design for Your Final</strong>
 <br>WHAT?
-Read the <a href="https://docs.google.com/document/d/1epEBaIUYKkW9iGWxDv2xlYKLK1XJLu5KekOnB5neqO0/edit?usp=sharing" target="blank">GitHub Tutorial</a> and then use <a href="https://docs.google.com/document/d/1dqO2WhmhjqqZv9_SMK9ly4J5EEPXoW3oJlvYoIAC3CQ/edit?usp=sharing" target="blank">Git - Installation & Setup guide</a> to get Git running on your laptop.
-The GitHub Tutorial contains an assignment for you to complete as you go through the tutorial.
-Instructions for the assignment are detailed in the Tutorial.
+This should include a set of user stories, wireframes, and tasks for individuals.
 <br><br>WHERE?
-Submit a link of your completed assignment using this <a href="https://docs.google.com/document/d/1XWnHIt1kPd9KLFe-Ld7HSeKjXIvJSAddO8KV4AHBr9g/edit?usp=sharing" target="blank">GitHub_YOURINITIALS</a>  as an example to Canvas.</li>
-<li><strong>Do/Individual: Design for Assignment 'Interactive Pages II'</strong>
-<br>WHAT?
-Design your approach to the assignment 'Interactive Pages II'.
-This should include <a href="http://www.alexandercowan.com/best-agile-user-story/" target="blank">user stories</a> and prototypes in Balsamiq and be an enhancement to your existing work.
-<br><br>WHERE?
-Place this in Section 3 of your Group Venture Design doc using an H3.
-Name it '[your initials] Interactive Page Concept II'.
-If this is an update to your existing section, you can just rename it.
-Add a bookmark in the Google Doc and submit that link.</li>
+Have a general description ready which we'll discuss in class.</li>
 </ol>

 <h2>Session 9: Final Project Design<h2>
 <h3>Objective</h3>
-Create a working fluency with HTML+CSS+JS.
+Continue work on JS and individual projects.
 <h3>In-Class Materials</h3>
 (COMING SOON)
 <br> We'll spend part of class time working with help available (lab).